oracle-quickstart/oci-confluent/README.md

 Included here are Terraform template to deploy Confluent Platform on Oracle Cloud Infrastructure (OCI) in a single AD (Availability Domain/Zone) or  Multi-AD (high availablilty).
 Instructions on how to use it are below.

 ## Custom (N-Node) in single AD
 OCI supports [N-Node](https://github.com/cloud-partners/oci-confluent/tree/master/N-Node) Confluent platform implementation.
 This template deploys multiple instances of brokers, workers and zookeeper nodes.
 Out of the box, Terraform template deploys 3 Broker nodes and 2 Workers nodes.
 Zookeeper is also deployed on Broker nodes.
 The template supports deploying Zookeeper on its dedicated nodes, if required.
-OCI Object Storage is used to store the deployment scripts which will be pulled by each instance as part of the initialization.
+OCI Object Storage is used to store the deployment scripts which will be pulled by each instance as part of the initialization to deploy Confluent platform.
 OPTIONAL: If you would like to customize the scripts,  you can do so and then upload the updated scripts to a bucket in your account and update [boot.sh.tpl](https://github.com/cloud-partners/oci-confluent/blob/master/scripts/boot.sh.tpl) to point to the URL for your bucket.

 Single AD Architecture: